 These booklets will each contain one signature page, along with all legally required information.

-- Please request a booklet only if you or household members have NOT already signed the phase 2 recall petition (everyone who signed in summer 2019 MUST sign again in 2020), you may request one to collect signatures from neighbors and friends!
+- If you or household members have already signed the phase 2 recall petition (everyone who signed in summer 2019 MUST sign again in 2020), you may request one to collect signatures from neighbors and friends!

 - Any qualified, registered Alaskan voter may request and sign a petition.